nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/add-products.md

 ## Product attributes

-On the *Product attributes* panel you can add product attributes.
+In the *Product attributes* panel you can add product attributes.
 Learn more about product attributes and how to create them [here](xref:en/running-your-store/catalog/products/product-attributes).

 ![Product attributes](_static/add-product-for-beginners/product_attributes2.png)